 Strictly speaking, the Passage Molière is not a covered passage since it lacks the “covered” element.
-However, with its cobblestones and its wooden facades, it would be a shame not to include it in this guide of covered passages.
-It’s a great spot to get a taste of historical Paris.
+However, with its cobblestones and wooden facades, it would be a shame not to include them in this guide of covered passages.
+It's a great spot to get a taste of historical Paris.

 Address: 82, rue Quincampoix – 157, rue Saint-Martin.

 Nearest metro: Rambuteau (Exit 1|Centre Georges Pompidou) on Line 11.